Cricket Statz allows you to import matches from online sources such as PlayHQ, MyCricket, Play-Cricket, Cricket Archive

 Step 2 - Commencing the Import

-Click on the Setup link at the top right of the admin panel then select Import Match.
-You will require at least access level 7 to see the Import Match option.
+Click on the Import link on the top menu.
+You will require at least access level 7 to select the Import option.

 Enter the external source MatchID into the respective service entry and then Import to commence the process.
-The external source MatchID can be found in the URL of the match report page from the respective service.
+The external source MatchID can be found in the URL (web page address) of the match report page from the respective service.
+It will be shown as a set of numbers towards the end of the URL.

-If it is your first time importing matches then you will need to set up the aliases for your divisions, clubs, teams and venues.
-Cricket Statz will warn you if it cannot match the name of these when it does an import.
+If it is your first time importing matches then it is likely you will need to set up the aliases for your divisions, teams and venues since Cricket Statz will warn you if it cannot match the name of these when it does an import.

 If it can't match the entries then you have two options:

 Add the division, club, team or venue if it is not in your database already or

-If it is there, then go and edit the respective record and add an Alias to the alias field that matches what the import is looking for.
+If it is there, then go and edit the respective record and add an alias to the alias field that matches what the import is looking for (don't put any quotes around the alias).

 You only need to set an alias up once.
 All subsequent imports will use these aliases.